izhaolei/izhaolei.github.io/_posts/2017-12-28-inception3D-network-读书笔记.md

 ---
 title: Quo Vadis, Action Recognition?
-A New Model and the Kinetics Dataset
+A New Model and the Kinetics Dataset(I3D) 论文笔记
 mathjax: true
 type: categories
 categories: paper-note